 ADHD is a highly prevalent condition in the severely obese population.
 Treatment of ADHD is associated with significant long-term weight loss in individuals with a lengthy history of weight loss failure.

-- This result is likely because of the positive effects of treatment on self-directedness, persistence and novelty-seeking behaviors.
+- This result is likely due to the positive effects of treatment on self-directedness, persistence, and novelty-seeking behaviors.

 - ADHD should be considered as a primary cause of weight loss failure in the obese.

-- Individuals seeking medical or surgical weight loss should be evaluated for ADHD and treated appropriately before intervention.
+- Individuals seeking medical or surgical weight loss should undergo evaluation for ADHD and treated appropriately before intervention.

 - This may improve the outcome for medically managed patients and avoid complications in surgical subjects because of poor compliance with diet and supplement requirements.

-I first read about this topic in a book chapter called “Disordered Eating and ADHD.”
-It was contributed by the researchers above, Levy and Fleming, to the groundbreaking Gender Issues and ADHD: Research, Diagnosis, and Treatment, edited by Patricia Quinn, M.D. and Kathleen Nadeau, Ph.D.
+I first read about this topic in 2002, in a book chapter called “Disordered Eating and ADHD.”
+Fleming and Levy contributed the chapters to the groundbreaking Gender Issues and ADHD: Research, Diagnosis, and Treatment, edited by Patricia Quinn, M.D. and Kathleen Nadeau, Ph.D.
 2002.

-By the way, psychologist Kathleen Nadeau, and physician Patricia Quinn teamed up originally to address the long-overlooked needs of women and girls with ADHD.
+Psychologist Kathleen Nadeau and developmental pediatrician Patricia Quinn teamed up originally to address the long-overlooked needs of women and girls with ADHD.
 They founded The National Center for Girls and Women with ADHD [update: closed in 2013].

 Therefore, it’s unsurprising that Quinn and Nadeau stood on the vanguard of creating awareness on this ADHD-obesity issue.